Simplified View Management with an Improved Interface

 Compute Optimizer Enabled for Stax-Managed AWS Organizations

-Compute Optimizer is now enabled in the management account of Stax-managed AWS Organizations.
+Compute Optimizer is now enabled in the management account of Stax-managed AWS Organizations as part of Stax Assurance.
 All accounts within the AWS Organization are opted in to the service.

 EC2, EC2 AutoScaling, EBS, and Lambda recommendations are exported to the logging account weekly.
 The recommendations are exported on Sundays at 2200 UTC (0900 Monday AEDT).